jaanga/jaanga.github.io/outer-space/readme.md

 User Experience

 * Web sites appear on your computer as if by magic.
 You have no idea who makes what you see, how it is made or where it comes from.

+Access to Reviews, Critiques and Mentors

+* Finding people who will ignore you, tell you not to bother them, or give you bad advice is easy.
+* Finding people who are warm, encouraging, engaged an informed s not easy

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->